-- 1. A Speech-language pathologist (SLP) is an important member of your healthcare team to help support and maintain quality of life in the areas of communication and swallowing. - 2.
-Communication and swallow difficulties can occur at any phase of Parkinson's disease (PD) and may even be early symptoms. - 3.
-Up to 90% of people with Parkinson's disease (PwP) worldwide will have trouble with communication most typically characterized by low vocal volume. - 4.
+- 1. A Registered Speech-Language Pathologist (RSLP) is an important member of your healthcare team to help support and maintain quality of life in the areas of communication and swallowing. - 2.
+Communication and swallow difficulties can occur at any phase of Parkinson's disease (PD) and can be early symptoms prior to diagnosis. - 3.
+Up to 90% of PwP worldwide will have trouble with communication, at varying levels of severity, most typically characterized by low vocal volume. - 4.
 The trouble communicating specific to PD is called hypokinetic dysarthria which can include low volume, decreased rate of speech, hoarseness, speech sound problems and voice tremor. - 5.
-Lee Silverman Voice Treatment® is the gold standard for speech therapy for PwP. - 6.
+Lee Silverman Voice Treatment® has been the gold standard for speech therapy for PwP. - 6.
 Most PwP will have difficulty with some aspect of swallowing, at varying levels of severity. - 7.
-Those with PD should have a baseline swallow study, also known as a modified barium swallow (MBS) study, which is a video X-ray of swallowing performed by a qualified SLP and radiologist. - 8.
-Safe swallowing recommendations, any changes to food texture or any form of swallowing exercise, should be made by a SLP after participating in a MBS. - 9.
-There are no medications specifically for communication or swallowing difficulties but you may see improvement when your medication is optimized. - 10.
+Up to 90% of PwP will have trouble swallowing which can impact health outcomes such as malnutrition, dehydration, and aspiration. - 8.
+Those with PD should have a baseline swallow study, known as a Modified Barium Swallow (VFSS) study.
+This is a video X-ray of swallowing performed by a qualified RSLP and radiologist. - 9.
+Safe swallowing recommendations including any changes to food texture, or any form of swallowing exercise, should be made by a RSLP after participating in a VFSS. - 10.
+Behavioural treatment remains the most effective approach for managing dysphagia.
+There are no medications specifically for communication or swallowing difficulties but you may see improvement when your Parkinson's medication is optimized. - 11.
 It is best to address communication and swallowing early to work on a plan to maintain quality of life.